-1.11 Provisions, Contingent Liabilities and Contingent Assets and will be funded from the reserve built up via the programme management element of the funds.
+1.11 Provisions, Contingent Liabilities and Contingent Assets

 Provisions

 Provisions are made where an event has taken place that gives the Combined Authority a legal or constructive obligation that probably requires settlement by a transfer of economic benefits or service potential, and a reliable estimate can be made of the amount of the obligation.
 For instance, the Combined Authority may be involved in a court case that could eventually result in the making of a settlement or the payment of compensation.